JirinaJahnova/ZCR/README.md

 ## Contents

 - **Ex1+Ex2.mw.txt** — Maple worksheet generating every intermediate and final expression used in Example 1 and Example 2.
-Before running it, you have to delete the `.txt` suffix.

 ## Requirements